Do you like to work with your hands? Do you enjoy figuring out how things work and fixing problems?

 The high-demand jobs in Trades & Technical Studies may be a good fit for you.

-These programs study mechanics and construction of buildings, automobiles, computers and more.
+These programs study mechanics and construction of buildings, automobiles and more.

 The Trades & Technical Studies Program is designed for students who want to pursue a basic academic foundation.
 This program prepares individuals to apply technical knowledge and skills to repair and maintain an assortment of equipment across numerous careers.